matildeec/matildeec/README.md

 - 📚 Currently studying Digital Humanities at Univeristy of Pisa
-- 🔭 Interested in Software Developing, Data Science and AI
+- 🔭 Interested in Software Developing, Data Science and AI – 🌱 Currently working on a new project